Aliases for AGO1 Gene

 GeneCards Summary for AGO1 Gene

-AGO1 (Argonaute RISC Catalytic Component 1) is a Protein Coding gene.
+AGO1 (Argonaute 1, RISC Catalytic Component) is a Protein Coding gene.
 Diseases associated with AGO1 include fungal meningitis and swine influenza.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is AGO2.
+An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for AGO1 Gene

 Required for RNA-mediated gene silencing (RNAi).
 Binds to short RNAs such as microRNAs (miRNAs) or short interfering RNAs (siRNAs), and represses the translation of mRNAs which are complementary to them.
 Lacks endonuclease activity and does not appear to cleave target mRNAs.
 Also required for transcriptional gene silencing (TGS) of promoter regions which are complementary to bound short antigene RNAs (agRNAs).